Latent Action Pretraining Through World Modeling: Introduction

 \section{Introduction}

-Self-supervised learning has been a key enabler of recent breakthroughs in Large Language Models (LLMs) such as ChatGPT \cite{chatgpt} and Gemini \cite{gemini}, where models learn from large amounts of text on the Internet.
+Self-supervised learning has been a key enabler of recent breakthroughs in Large Language Models (LLMs) such as ChatGPT~\citep{chatgpt} and Gemini~\citep{gemini}, where models learn from large amounts of text on the Internet.
 Inspired by this success, the robotics community is now ready for its own transformative moment, where we can build systems that learn action representations directly from raw, unstructured video data, rather than relying on curated action labels.

 Most current approaches to robot learning are heavily based on supervised learning frameworks.
-Methods like imitation learning and VLA models, including OpenVLA \cite{OpenVLA} and $\pi_{0}$ \cite{PI0}, require paired image action datasets often obtained through teleoperation.
+Methods like imitation learning and VLA models, including OpenVLA~\citep{OpenVLA} and $\pi_{0}$~\citep{PI0}, require paired image action datasets often obtained through teleoperation.
 These action annotations are expensive to collect, difficult to scale, and prone to bias, limiting the generalizability of these systems across tasks, environments, and embodiments.

 In this work, we introduce \textbf{LAWM}, a \textbf{L}atent \textbf{A}ction pretraining framework through \textbf{W}orld \textbf{M}odeling that aims to overcome these limitations by combining an Imitation Learning Model with a World Model.
-Our objective, as shown in Fig.~\ref{fig:first-page}, is to learn action representations from both robot-collected and human demonstration videos in a fully self-supervised way.
+Our objective, as shown in Figure~\ref{fig:first-page}, is to learn action representations from both robot-collected and human demonstration videos in a fully self-supervised way.
 These learned representations serve as action priors that can be effectively leveraged during finetuning on downstream tasks.
 The proposed framework, illustrated in Figure~\ref{fig:VLA-WM}, is designed to be \textit{model-agnostic}, meaning that it does not depend on any specific architecture for the imitation learning model or the world model.
 This flexibility allows for the integration of a variety of different models.
-Our pipeline follows a two-stage steps.
-The first stage is an end-to-end pretraining in a self-supervised way, with the learning signal derived from predicting the next image in a video sequence.
-The inputs to the system consist of: (i) an image frame from a human or robot performing a manipulation task, and (ii) a natural language instruction describing the goal of the task.
-The imitation learning model takes these inputs to produce \textit{action chunks representations}.
-These representations of $n$ actions are paired with the current image frame and the next $n-1$ frames, then fed into the world model to generate the next image frames that would result from executing the action in the current environment.
-The second stage is a finetuning stage, where labeled data are used to finetune only the imitation learning model to downstream tasks.
-During this phase, the world model is no longer used.
-The learned imitation learning model is now equipped with a robust prior from large-scale unlabeled videos and can be finetuned efficiently.